Baháʼí Faith in India: Lotus Temple

 The Lotus Temple, located in Delhi, is a Baháʼí House of Worship that was dedicated in December 1986.
 Notable for its flowerlike shape, it has become a prominent attraction in the city.
 Like all Baháʼí Houses of Worship, the Lotus Temple is open to all, regardless of religion or any other qualification.
 The building is composed of 27 free-standing marble-clad "petals" arranged in clusters of three to form nine sides, with nine doors opening onto a central hall with a height of slightly over 34.27 metres and a capacity of 2,500 people.
 The Lotus Temple has won numerous architectural awards and has been featured in many newspaper and magazine articles.
 In 2001, CNN reporter Manpreet Brar referred to it as the most visited building in the world.

 Plans for Bihar Sharif House of Worship

 In 2012, the Universal House of Justice announced the locations of the first local Baháʼí Houses of Worship that would be built.
 One of the specified locations was in Bihar Sharif, Bihar, India.
 In April 2020, the design for the Bihar Sharif House of Worship was unveiled.
 In February 2021, a groundbreaking ceremony for the temple was held.
+The ceremony included placing soil from villages across the state of Bihar, as a symbol of connection between all Bihari people and this House of Worship.
+The temple construction will include brick made of local dirt, which is meant to symbolize the integration and inclusion of its surroundings.
+Similar to the Lotus Temple, this temple will also have a single dome with nine geometric arches.